sbaglivi/counter-app/README.md

 ### Prerequisites

-- Install github and login with your account [Github](https://docs.github.com/en/get-started)
+- Install [Github](https://docs.github.com/en/get-started) and login with your account

 ### Installation